Jamie-Yang/libs-monorepo-starter/README.md

-# 📦 A monorepo template for creating utility & vue component libraries using TypeScript, Vite, ESLint and Prettier
+# 📦 A monorepo starter project for creating utility & vue component libraries using TypeScript, Vite, ESLint and Prettier